Algorithmic constructions of relative train track maps and CTs: Introduction

 An automorphism $\Phi$ of the rank $n$ free group $F_n$ is typically represented by giving its effect on a basis of $F_n$.
 Equivalently, if we identify the edges of the rose $R_n$ (the graph with one vertex $*$ and $n$ edges) with basis elements of $F_n$, then $\Phi$ may be represented as a self homotopy equivalence of $R_n$ preserving $*$.
 In this paper, we are interested in outer automorphisms, that is we are interested in elements of the quotient of the automorphism group $\Aut(F_n)$ of $F_n$ by its subgroup $\Inn(F_n)$ of inner automorphisms.
 Since outer automorphisms are defined only up to conjugation, the base point loses its special role and $\phi\in\Out(F_n)$ is typically represented as a self homotopy equivalence of $R_n$ that is not required to fix $*$.
 More generally it is also typical to take advantage of the flexibility gained by representing $\phi$ as a self homotopy equivalence $\fG$ of a marked graph $G$, i.e.\ a graph $G$ equipped with a homotopy equivalence $\marking: R_n\to G$.
 The marking identifies the fundamental group of $G$ with $F_n$, but only up to conjugation.
 In an analogy with linear maps, representing $\phi$ as $\fG$ corresponds to writing a linear map in terms of a particular basis.

 In \cite{bh:tracks}, Bestvina-Handel showed that every element of $\Out(F_n)$ has a representation as a relative train track map, that is a representation $\fG$ as above but with strong properties.
 In the analogy with linear maps, a relative train track map corresponds to a normal form. \cite{bh:tracks} goes on to use relative train track maps to solve the Scott conjecture: the rank of the fixed subgroup of an element of $\Aut(F_n)$ is at most $n$.
 Further applications spurred the further development of the theory of relative train tracks.
-See for example, \cite{bfh:tits1} where improved relative train tracks (IRTs) were used to show that $\Out(F_n)$ satisfies the Tits alternative or \cite{fh:abeliansubgroups} where completely split relative train tracks (\ct s) were used to classify abelian subgroups of $\Out(F_n)$.
+See for example, \cite{bfh:tits1} where improved relative train tracks (IRTs) were used to show that $\Out(F_n)$ satisfies the Tits alternative or \cite{fh:abeliansubgroups} where completely split relative train tracks (\ct s) \cite{fh:recognition} were used to classify abelian subgroups of $\Out(F_n)$.

 \ct s are relative train tracks that were designed to satisfy the properties that have proven most useful (to us) for investigating elements of $\Out(F_n)$.
-For the definition, see Section~\ref{the definition}.
+By convention, the identity map on the rose with one petal is a \ct\ representing the trivial element of $\Out(F_1)$.
+For the definition when $n \ge 2$, see Section~\ref{the definition}.
 Not every $\phi\in\Out(F_n)$ is represented by a \ct , but all rotationless (see Definition~\ref{def:principal auto}) elements are.
 This is not a big restriction since there is a specific $M>0$ depending only on $n$ (see Corollary~\ref{c:kn}) such that $\phi^M$ is rotationless.
-The main result of this paper is that it is algorithmic to find a \ct\ for a rotationless $\phi\in\Out(F_n)$.
 We believe that \ct s will be of general use in approaching algorithmic questions about $\Out(F_n)$.
-Verifying that \ct s can be constructed algorithmically is a first step in that process.
+As a first step in that process, our main theorem (Theorem~\ref{algorithmic ct}) verifes that \ct s can be constructed algorithmically.